SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex2/README.md

     - Search globally for a configuration file, section, specific value or layer type
     - Add a section to a configuration file
     - View your change history to keep track of your configuration edits
-    - Compare parameters
     - Take a parameter snapshot with optional notes
     - Add a parameter to a section
+    - Compare configurations between multiple databases or between two snapshots
+    - Compare parameters

     ![Database Configuration App](./images/2-02_DBConfigApp.png)